Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

 ## Predict

-The predict section of the MCL is responsible for predicting the next state of each particle based on the robot's motion model.
+The prediction section of the MCL is responsible for predicting the next state of each particle based on the robot's motion model.
 It propagates the particles forward according to the robot’s estimated velocity while incorporating random noise to account for uncertainty.

 1. **Get the Robot’s Average Velocity**
    * ```Velo = getAvgVelocity() * VeloScale;```